Elsokkary101/Breif-fe-re8eef/Lecture 1 DB/Lecture 1 DB.md

 - __Sparse__  : Less index space per record but you go into the table more.
 - __Dense__  : Can tell if any record exists without accessing relation file but it takes more memory.

+- Note : Dense is referring to data record directly while sparse indexing is referring to __Blocks__ containg data record.

 - if you are using Primary dense key and there are duplicate keys.
 So we have to include all keys but there is a problem where it will consume more memory.

 ![alt text](image/14.png)